pippinbarr/chesses2/process/to-do.md

 ## ABRAHAM / I CUT YOU CHOOSE

-- Starting to feel like this one just doesn't work...
+- Starting to feel like this one just doesn't work...?
+Like, whichever way it might lead to super boring games.
+If you choose the piece for your opponent you'll obviously just choose useless pieces.
+If you choose the move you'll obviously just choose the worst move.
+So you'd end up with just a bad game since neither side of the equation really give decisive good/bad control over the game.
+Sad.

 ## ENHANCE